QianLabWebsite/GeneDrive/README.md

 Dynamics simulation of the CRISPR-mediated toxin-antidote gene drive.

-Set the parameters to the initial populations and the script will generate frequency of drive carriers along with the increasing of generations
+Set parameters to the initial populations and the script will generate frequency of drive carriers along with the increasing of generations

 options:
   -h, --help           show this help message and exit